Boston Public Gardens Foot Bridge

 - The bridge length is 104 ft (31 m), the width is 12 feet.
 The height under the bridge is 12 feet.

 - On one of the Bridge post is a marker to remember Lt.
-Michael Patrick Quinn US, who did in Vietnam in 1969.
-He spent his summers working the Swan Boats before enlisting in the Army.
+Michael Patrick Quinn US, who died in Vietnam in 1969.
+He spent his summers working the Swan Boats before enlisting in the United States Marine Corps.

 Winter View of the Bridge